gcc-robotics/prometheus/README.md

 Narthex - Raspberry Pi Software
 -------------------------------

-The _narthex_ subdirectory contains the software to be run on the Raspberry Pi.
+The __narthex__ subdirectory contains the software to be run on the Raspberry Pi.

 The software runs a simple web server to serve a static web page with controls for Prometheus enabling remote control.

+### Todo

+* [x] Make simple web server to server the remote control interface and act on json requests
+* [ ] Write class for Arduino to process the commands from the web server
+* [ ] Test the serial communication between the server script and the Arduino
+* [ ] Add WebGL rendering of the arm based on the set points
+* [ ] Send information back to the remote control interface about the current status of the arm

 ### Links